Worthington, Greater Manchester

-Worthington is a civil parish within the Metropolitan Borough of Wigan, in Greater Manchester, England, located about 4 mi north of Wigan.
+Worthington is a civil parish within the Metropolitan Borough of Wigan in Greater Manchester, England, located about 4 mi north of Wigan.
 The parish is very sparsely populated, with a population of 135 at the 2001 census, and it does not have an active parish council or parish meeting.

-It used to have a dyeworks and a colliery.
-Its parish church is Church of St Wilfrid, Standish.
-It is also the home of Worthington Hall.
+It once had a dyeworks and a colliery.
+Its parish church is the Church of St Wilfrid.
+The parish is also home to two Grade II* listed buildings: Worthington Hall and Manor House.